 West Kameng district is one of the most visited places in Arunachal Pradesh.
 Upper Gompa, Chillipam monastery, Sangti Valley, and Tippi Orchid Research Center are a few tourist destinations that receive the highest footfall in the district.
 You too can arrive here conveniently owing to a well-developed network of roadways, airways, and railways.
 The distance to West Kameng from metro cities like Delhi, Mumbai, Kolkata, and Bengaluru is approx. 2,200, 3,000, 1,300 and 3,100 km respectively.
 Consider the below-mentioned information regarding different routes and modes of transportation to travel to Arunachal Pradesh.

-By Road.
-Traveling to Arunachal Pradesh by road can be a journey of a lifetime.
+Travelling to Arunachal Pradesh by road can be a journey of a lifetime.
 The state is well connected via roadways and offers the opportunity to witness the beauty alongside the highways on your way to West Kameng.
 One may also reserve a seat on the inter-state tourist bus or take the personal vehicle to reach West Kameng.
 In case you are arriving from nearby cities or states then the below-mentioned information will help you plan the itinerary.

-By Rail.
 Bhalukpong train station is the nearest railway station to West Kameng.
 The station is well-connected to all the metropolitan cities of India and is approx. 132km away from the main West Kameng district.
 From the railway station, one may take any local transport such as a taxi or a bus to reach the district.

-By Air.
 Lokpriya Gopinath Bordoloi International Airport, located in Guwahati is the nearest airport to reach the West Kameng district.
 There are frequent scheduled direct and connecting flights from all parts of India.
 From the airport, one has to cover a distance of approx. 345km to reach West Kameng.
 You can travel with the following airlines via their direct flights to Guwahati airport.